MiroslavVitkov/rat/README.md

  - phonebook - rat serve/ask - searchable nameserver

-Authentication
----
-The private key is Your digital identity.
-A single or multiple `rat` instances can run simultaneously with different keys.
-Any number of devices or instances using the same key is assumed to be a singular logical entity.

 Digital Identity
 ---
 RAT is more than a chat app, it's a trust platform.